 Test and trace records should be kept for no longer than 21 days in accordance with current government guidelines, at which point they will need to be securely disposed of or deleted.
 This should be done in a way that makes the information irretrievable, for example by permanently deleting electronic files and shredding any paper documents.

-If you need further information on collecting and maintaining test and trace records then please see the latest government guidelines or read the Information Commissioner’s Office (ICO) guidance, available here.
+If you need further information on collecting and maintaining test and trace data records then please see the latest government guidelines or visit Information Commissioner’s Office (ICO) website for guidance.